101 South Ohio Avenue - Floor 2, Sidney, Ohio 45365

 The 2024 Solar Eclipse - Shelby County Style

 A total solar eclipse is a rare and spectacular event.
-On average, one happens somewhere on the Earth once every 1.5 years and only 21 solar eclipses have crossed the lower 48 in the entire history of the United States.
+On average, one happens somewhere on the Earth once every 1.5 years but only 21 solar eclipses have crossed the lower 48 in the entire history of the United States.

 The last total solar eclipse visible in Ohio was in 1806.
 The next total solar eclipse will not be visible in Ohio until the year 2099.